mattermost/mattermost-developer-documentation/site/content/extend/plugins/example-plugins.md

 To get started extending browser-side functionality with plugins, take a look at our [web app "Hello, world!" tutorial](../webapp/hello-world).

+## Demo Plugin

+To see a demonstration of all server-side hooks and webapp components, take a look at our [demo plugin](https://github.com/mattermost/mattermost-plugin-demo).

+## Sample Plugin

+To see a stripped down version of the demo plugin with just the build scripts and templates to get started, take a look at our [sample plugin](https://github.com/mattermost/mattermost-plugin-sample).

 ## Zoom

 The [Zoom plugin for Mattermost](https://github.com/mattermost/mattermost-plugin-zoom) adds UI elements that allow users to easily create and join Zoom meetings: